aaronott/site.bsidesboulder/content/pages/home.md

 we have contingency plans in place to make sure that we are going to be able to offer you a good experince no matter what happens.

+## How you will view it

+If you have registered with eventbrite, before the event you will get a link to the two streams.
+They will be hosted over Youtube so that we make sure we have the best oppertunity to get the best quality out to the highest number of people.

+## How can I participate

+So glad that you asked, we will be hosting several channels in the BSidesBoulder discord server.
+We are going to work to have all of the elements to bring it as close to the in person experince as we could get without having actual people in a building.

 ## Want to Help ?

 If you are interested in helping out to make this become a reality... we need